sciencefidelity/artsed.wales/README.md

 - Get a welsh email address
 - Add links to Eventbrite
 - Add small animation to Eventbrite buttons
+- fill in course information from JSON, display with single component

 ### Issues